jingye-xu/DistriLearn/README.md

 # Extended Answers to Paper Results

 * <b>Our system beats snort, how is that? </b> Snort is a standard and state-of-the-art NIDS based on rule detection.
 When deployed, we configured Snort within a virtual machine environment using an internal network and its <it> community ruleset </it>.
 We mark the failures of Snort with two metrics: a.)
 Was the attack ever detected within the attacks duration? b.)
 Is is a delayed response?
 If the answer to 'a' is  "no" or the answer to 'b' is "yes", we mark it as a failure.
+In addition, if there is a point were we see false negatives (only one case/model in our experiments did this occur), it is also marked as a failed detection.

 * <b> Following the above, is our system a replacement to Snort? </b> No. Snort is used as a baseline comparison to see how well the system not only performs in a real-time deployment, but if it is in fact comparable to a well-established system.